0kaguya/.vim/README.md

 $ vim
 ```

-Wait until all plugins installed, then type `:q!` to quit vim:)
+Wait until all plugins installed, then type `:q!` to quit vim.
+If you are running a Windows machine, use `~/vimfiles` instead of `~/.vim`.